d0tTino/GeneCoder/docs/usage.md

     --method <method_name> [--fec <fec_method>] [options]
 ```

-Run `genecli --help` to see all available commands:
+Run `genecli --help` to see all available commands.
+Use `--offline` to disable
+network features and avoid loading cloud integrations:

 ```bash
 genecli --help